 the city from South Korean Tigers.
 Sounds like BS to me.

-food but everything is very spicy.
+food in Seoul is awesome.
+Very similar to Japanesefood but everything is very spicy.
 Kimchi is the staple food, it's

 made from pickled cabbage and is really spicy. top left is bibimap, beef wrapped